m-loay/Kinetic_nvidia_support_docker/README.md

-# Docker container images with ROS, Gazebo(Noetic), with Nvidia Support
+# Docker container images with ROS, Gazebo(Kinetic), with Nvidia Support
 This repository developed from nvidia/opengl and nvidia/cuda conatiners, combine these two together to create a ROS develope environment in docker